karma-runner/karma-coverage/README.md

 ```
 ... or if you want to use an other preprocessor or you just happen to have
   JavaScript files with .coffee extensions, the Ibrik/Coffee preprocessor may
-  be turned off by passing the coffeeCompilerOff option:
+  be turned off by passing the compileCoffee option set to a falsy value.
 ```js
 // karma.conf.js
 module.exports = function(config) {